LixiaEchoTang/DBA-Interview-Preparation/oracle/Deep_Dive_Into_Each_Topic/01_Oracle_Architecture.md

 4. What is the difference between a user process and a background process in Oracle?
 5. How do these architectural components contribute to overall database performance?

+### Top 5 Interview Questions & Answers

+## 1. What are the main components of Oracle's memory architecture, and what roles do SGA and PGA play?
+- **Overview:**
+  Oracle’s memory architecture primarily consists of two main areas:
+  - **SGA (System Global Area)**
+  - **PGA (Program Global Area)**

+- **SGA (System Global Area):**
+  - A shared memory region used by all Oracle background processes and user sessions.
+  - Holds critical structures such as the Shared Pool, Database Buffer Cache, Redo Log Buffer, and others.
+  - Manages data and control information needed at the instance level.

+- **PGA (Program Global Area):**
+  - A private memory region allocated to each server or background process.
+  - Stores session-specific data (e.g., sort areas, session variables, and cursor information).
+  - Does not share data across sessions—its contents are unique to each process.

+## 2. Can you explain the function of key background processes such as DBWR, LGWR, and SMON?
+- **DBWR (Database Writer):**
+  Writes modified data blocks from the database buffer cache to data files.
+  Manages I/O efficiently by grouping multiple block writes together.

+- **LGWR (Log Writer):**
+  Writes redo log entries from the redo log buffer to the online redo log files.
+  Ensures data recoverability by committing transaction details.

+- **SMON (System Monitor):**

+## 3. How does Oracle manage data consistency and recovery using its storage components?
+## 4. What is the difference between a user process and a background process in Oracle?
+## 5. How do these architectural components contribute to overall database performance?

 ---

 ## B. Oracle Multitenant Architecture